Log In Help

 Follow the steps below to get started:

-Collect Building Data: Use the Asset Score Data Collection Form – either “lite” or “full” version – to gather information about your building’s physical characteristics.
-Review the Asset Score Data Collection Priority Map to help focus on the most important building data given your building’s use type and climate zone.
+Collect Building Data: Use the Data Collection Form – either “Preview” or “Full” Input Mode versions (Short Form or Long Form) – to gather information about your building’s physical characteristics.
+Review the Data Collection Priority Map to help focus on the most important building data given your building’s use type and climate zone.

 Enter Data: Register for an account, log in, create a building, and input the building data you have collected.

-Receive an Asset Score Report: Select the "Score Building" button to generate the report that includes your Asset Score, building system evaluation, and potential energy savings upgrade opportunities.
+Receive an Asset Score Report: Select the "Score Building" button to generate a report that includes your Asset Score, building system evaluation, and potential energy savings upgrade opportunities.